 This is not how a website redesign should work.
 So how do you reconcile the labor and budgetary commitment of a website redesign and the need for a user friendly, educational, optimized website to improve your lead generation and sales rate of close?

 Your answer is a rapid launch in 60 days focusing on data-backed improvements over time.
-With this strategy, you'll be implementing a 2-3 month build period, saving your budget for optimization, and validating decisions early on so that you know the adjustments you're making to your site are improving UX and ultimately your bottom line.
+It's a strategy that we believe redefines website design and one that we use with our website and with our clients.
+It's called Growth Driven Design, and it centers around a 2-3 month build period, saving your budget for optimization, and validating decisions early on so that you know the adjustments you're making to your site are improving UX and ultimately your bottom line.

 Here's Your 60 Day Launch Schedule For A Better Website

 No great change has come from leaping to assumptions or implementing things based on personal preference.
 No, it takes aggregating data and making informed decisions based on patterns.

 Before jumping into design ideas, you need to run tools, conduct user interviews, surveys and connect with real people through chatbots and user testing to collect real data on what is working on your site and what isn't.
 A simple rule of thumb is that in the first 10 seconds on your site, a visitor should know your company's name, the service it provides, where to find pricing info and if your site is trustworthy.
 But beyond that, they should have a seamless experience navigating your buyer's journey.

 By using optimization tools (we go over a dozen of them in our piece of optimizing your company's technology stack, you can find it here) you can discover how users are interacting with your site.
 You'll find leaky conversion paths, underperforming content, broken links, and confusing design choices.
 This will inform you on just how severe this website redesign needs to be.